Easy Rider: Significance

 Along with Bonnie and Clyde and The Graduate, Easy Rider helped kick-start the New Hollywood era during the late 1960s and 1970s.
 The major studios realized that money could be made from low-budget films made by avant-garde directors.
 Heavily influenced by the French New Wave, the films of the so-called "post-classical Hollywood" came to represent a counterculture generation increasingly disillusioned with its government as well as the government's effects on the world at large and the establishment in general.
 Although Jack Nicholson appears only as a supporting actor and in the last half of the film, the standout performance signaled his arrival as a movie star, along with his subsequent film Five Easy Pieces in which he had the lead role.
 Vice President Spiro Agnew criticized Easy Rider, along with the band Jefferson Airplane, as examples of the permissiveness of the 1960s counterculture.

-The film's success, and the new era of Hollywood that it helped usher in, gave Hopper the chance to direct again with complete artistic control.
+The film's success, and the new era of Hollywood which it helped usher in, gave Hopper the chance to direct again with complete artistic control.
 The result was 1971's The Last Movie, which was a notable box office and critical failure, effectively ending Hopper's career as a director for well over a decade.

-It also gave Fonda the chance to direct with The Hired Hand although he rarely produced again.
+It also gave Fonda the chance to direct with The Hired Hand, although he rarely produced again.